Printie

 “How do I prepare my 3D print shop for holiday order volume?” is the signal that you’re entering the scaling phase — where systems beat heroics.

-Production ops for sellers is about predictability: consistent quality, consistent lead times, and a process that doesn’t collapse when orders spike.
+For a workflow like holiday prep for 3d print sellers: lead times, listing changes, and capacity planning, the real goal is predictability: consistent quality, consistent lead times, and a process that doesn’t collapse when orders spike.

-If you sell on multiple channels, merge them into one production queue before you start printing so priorities stay consistent.
+If holiday prep for etsy sellers 3d printing is sold on multiple channels, merge those orders into one production queue before you start printing so priorities stay consistent.

 Key takeaways